searetseltev/calc-poc/README.md

 - With the two servers up, go into the operationmanagement path and execute: `mvn spring-boot:run`

 You can see the Eureka server status opening [localhost:8761](http://localhost:8761/).
-You can access the API documentation going to [localhost:8083/swagger-ui/index.html](http://localhost:8083/swagger-ui/index.html) try the request for `/operation` or use some software as Postman to make a `POST` request to `localhost:8083/operation` with a body similar to this:
+You can access the API documentation going to [localhost:8083/swagger-ui/index.html](http://localhost:8083/swagger-ui/index.html) try the request for `/operation` or use some software like Postman to make a `POST` request to `localhost:8083/operation` with a body similar to this:
 ```
 {
   "values": [1234.5678, 1234.5678],